33 Frugal After-School Snacks Every 90s Kid Survived On

 14. Frozen Juice Bars

 The freezer’s answer to the ice cream truck.
-Frozen juice bars, whether store-bought or made at home in plastic molds, delivered the popsicle experience for a fraction of the cost.
+Frozen juice bars, whether store-bought or made at home in plastic molds, delivered the popsicle experience for a fraction of the cost, one more entry in the case for frozen foods actually holding up better than their fresh counterparts.

 The homemade version was Kool-Aid or juice poured into those plastic molds with the built-in handles, and the anticipation was half the experience.
 Checking the freezer every twenty minutes did not make them freeze faster, but every kid ran the experiment anyway, repeatedly, for years.